Polarization-Lab/RGB950/database/README.md

 Execute the pixel map data loader against the target database.

-TODO: finish XXXXXX
-This will load the XXXXXX table.
+This will load the scattering_geometry_pixel_map table.

 Modify the JSON configuration file with the target database values.
 Modify the JSON configuration file with the path to the samples.